-For smoother operation and longer life of the coupled equipment, the following maximum misalignment tolerances are recommended:
+For smoother operation and longer life of the coupled equipment, the following maximum misalignment tolerances are recommended for baseplate mounted units:

-The maximum allowable parallel shaft misalignment for standard couplings is $\pm 0.002$ " (0.05 mm) and for spacer couplings is $\pm 0.001$ " per inch (0.025 per mm) of spacer length.
+The maximum allowable parallel shaft misalignment is ±0.002" (0.05 mm).

-The maximum allowable angular shaft misalignment is $\pm 0.0005$ " per inch (0.013 per mm) of coupling diameter.
+The maximum allowable angular shaft misalignment is ± 0.0005 " per inch (0.013 per mm) of coupling diameter.